 What is a Scheduling Tool?

 Like any social media these days, there are ways to automate your Pinterest profile.
-The main option for scheduling is Tailwind.
-There are a few others that can also pin for you, but this is the most popular and effective.
+The main scheduler that people use is Tailwind.
+It is one of the few that has approved API access to Pinterest.

 Tailwind’s advanced analytics are worth paying for on their own, even without the other features that it offers.
 Tailwind is the only scheduler that’s approved by Pinterest, and it uses Pinterest’s API (an authority code) to pin your pins, meaning Pinterest can’t tell the difference between Tailwind’s pins and its own.